 And he’s right.

-Until you prioritize your off-page SEO strategy and backlink profile, you always will be missing a large piece of the SEO puzzle.
+Until you prioritize your off-page SEO strategy and backlink profile, you’ll always be missing a large piece of the SEO puzzle.

-It’s simple.
-Think of each backlink to your website as a vote of confidence.
-An indicator to Google that users are being helped by your content and that other authoritative websites recognize you as a credible resource.
-The more quality votes you receive, the more you’ll establish to Google that you’re an expert on your topic and therefore, should rank higher on SERPs.
+Why?
+Think of each backlink to your website as a vote of confidence, an indicator to Google that your content is helping users and that other authoritative websites recognize you as a credible resource.
+The more quality votes you receive, the more you’ll establish to Google that you’re an expert on your topic and, therefore, should rank higher on SERPs.

 The Moz Link Explorer is a link analysis tool that can be accessed in just 4 simple steps:

-- Enter the domain URL or page URL that you’d like to retrieve backlink data for
+- Enter the domain URL or page URL for which you’d like to retrieve backlink data.

-- Receive full, comprehensive link analysis data for the URL you entered
+- Receive comprehensive link analysis data for the URL you entered.

 Moz Pro will allow you to register for a 30-day free trial, where you can use the Moz Link Explorer along with Moz’s other SEO tools.
 Once the free trial is up, you’ll have the option to register for a paid plan.
 The first plan, known as the Standard plan, starts at $99 a month (or $79 a month when paid yearly).

-The Ahrefs Backlink Checker is currently one of the largest backlink checkers in the SEO industry.
-Similar to the Moz Link Explorer, you can launch the Ahrefs Backlink Checker by plugging a domain or URL into the search bar.
-You’ll then have the ability to see both domain and page-level metrics for any website.
-Website backlink metrics can also be broken down by specific pages and subsections.
+The Ahrefs Backlink Checker is one of the largest backlink checkers in the SEO industry.
+Like the Moz Link Explorer, you can launch the Ahrefs Backlink Checker by plugging a domain or URL into the search bar.
+You’ll then be able to see domain and page-level metrics for any website.
+With this website analysis tool, you can break down backlink metrics by specific pages and subsections.

 - Review the number of referring domains, backlinks, domain rating (DR) and Ahrefs rating (AR)

-- Keep track of the increases and declines of backlink profiles
+- Keep track of backlink profile increases and declines

 - Uncover estimated organic traffic metrics to pages